DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-Now our grid can filter items by the `CompanyName` column.
+Now, you can filter grid rows by the `CompanyName` column.

 ## Final Steps

-Let's complete this task by displaying the current column caption near the select box and adding the `Clear` button for clearing the selected value.
-For this task we will perform the following steps:
+At the final steps, we should display the current column's caption near the select box and add the `Clear` button that clears the selected value.
+Since these steps do not add anything to the concepts explained earlier, we will go over them briefly:

-* Declare the `clearToolbarFilterValue` action in the `ToolbarFilterState` plugin and clear the `filterValue` state property in the action.
+* Add the `clearToolbarFilterValue` action to the `ToolbarFilterState` plugin.
+The action should clear the `filterValue` in the state.
-* Add the `Button` widget near the select box in the `ToolbarFilter` plugin and use the `clearToolbarFilterValue` action as the `onClick` event handler.
+* Add the `Button` widget next to the select box in the `ToolbarFilter` plugin and use `clearToolbarFilterValue` as the `onClick` event handler.
-* We already have the `toolbarFilterColumnTitle` getter that is declared in the `ToolbarFilterState` plugin.
-So, we can use the result of this getter in the `ToolbarFitler` plugin.
+* We have already implemented the `toolbarFilterColumnTitle` getter in the `ToolbarFilterState` plugin.
+Add an `InputLabel` to the `ToolbarFilter` plugin and use the result of the getter to display the column name in the label.

-The following code snippets show this approach in action:
+The following code shows the last additions.

 *file toolbar-filter-state.js:*
 ```jsx